Gundulfn/mysql-unity-example/README.md

 # mysql-unity-example

-These assets are used in an Unity3D + MySQL example project which saving players' username, password and score in a database.
-Folder "example_db" in 'Assets' has PHP files(APIs) for GET, POST commands, put this folder as where you need it.
+These assets are used in a simple Unity3D + MySQL example project which logs players with their username, password and score to a database.
+Folder "example_db" in 'Assets' has PHP files created for accessing and updating the database, put this folder as where you need it.
 To use them with Unity, you can check 'Loggin.cs' script from 'Assets/Scripts/Logging' folder and edit URLs in this script.

 In database, username is stored as original while password is stored as hashed with adding salting to it.
 Here is a screenshot from the database: